 Per Brian DeCamp 1: peak mosquito season is typically mid-June to the end of July, and it can be intense, particularly at the bottom of Spanish Creek.
 BRING BUG SPRAY!

 The Spanish Creek approach crosses private property of the Crestone Mountain Zen Center.
-Please contact the main office at least 24-hours before arrival to arrange for parking and access at (719) 256-4692.
+Please register for a Wilderness Access Permit at least 24-hours before arrival.
 Although we can not take responsibility for cars parked in our parking lot, your car is probably safer inside the monastery grounds than parked on the side of the road.
 We also have primitive campsites if you need a rest up before the approach.
 Please call for details.
 All the monks are climber-friendly; we just want to know who is using our land.

-You will cross left and right over the creek five more times with the final crossing leaving you on the left side of the creek.
-At this last crossing, you will see a feeder creek coming down a slope and a path going back the way you came.
+You'll cross left and right over the creek five more times with the final crossing leaving you on the left side of the creek.
+At this last crossing, you'll see a feeder creek coming down a slope and a path going back the way you came.
 Take this path, and it will turn back uphill in the right direction.
 If you miss it, climb uphill until you find the main trail again.

 Anytime you find yourself bushwhacking, zig-zag back and forth uphill until you find the path.
 Cairns will occur frequently along the trail.
 It is best to hike it during the light, as the subtle trail is difficult to see in poor light.

-You will start to leave the creek and be up high to the left of it.
-Eventually you will come to a brighter area and get your first glimpse of The Prow.
+You'll start to leave the creek and be up high to the left of it.
+Eventually you'll come to a brighter area and get your first glimpse of The Prow.
 This is the start of the blow down area where hundreds of trees were felled in a strong wind event years ago.
 Rocks sitting on the trees show where to cross the easiest.